Inventory Tracking

 Tip: Use clear, descriptive names and consistent SKU formats across your inventory.
 This makes searching and reporting much easier as your inventory grows.

-Organizing items
+Organising items

 Group items into categories and subcategories for easy navigation